-The Olympus TG-5 is durable enough to survive 50 feet under water, 7-foot drops, or 200 pounds of pressure on top of it — which means it can survive at the hands of most children (unless you’re raising Sid from Toy Story).
-But while there’s a handful of good rugged cameras out there, the TG-5 has some of the best specs, with a bright lens that allows the camera to take decent photos indoors and 20-frame-per-second burst shooting for keeping up with the most active kids.
+The Olympus TG-6 is durable enough to survive 50 feet of water, 7-foot drops, or 200 pounds of pressure on top of it — which means it can survive at the hands of most children (unless you’re raising Sid from Toy Story).
+But while there’s a handful of good rugged cameras out there, the TG-6 has some of the best specs, with a bright lens that allows the camera to take decent photos indoors and 20-frame-per-second burst shooting for keeping up with the most active kids.

-Designed as a consumer camera and not specifically as a camera for kids, the TG-5 is an excellent option for tech savvy teens because there’s room to grow and learn beyond using the camera as a basic point-and-shoot.
-Some semi-manual modes as well as some creative automated modes are included, for kids who want to really learn photography but are a bit too accident prone to try a DSLR yet.
+Designed as a ruggedized point-and-shoot and not specifically as a camera for kids, the TG-6 is an excellent option for tech-savvy teens because there’s room to grow and learn beyond using the camera as a basic point-and-shoot.
+Some semi-manual modes, as well as some creative automated modes, are included for kids who want to really learn photography but are a bit too accident-prone to try a DSLR yet.

-Designed for capturing adventures, the TG-5 will also record things like the speed and location for outdoor adventures.
-Of course, if you’re handing this camera to a young child or capturing photos in your backyard, the GPS is likely a feature that you’ll want to disable inside the menu.
+The TG-6 will also record things like the speed and location for outdoor adventures (you can disable this if you’re concerned about privacy).
 Other advanced features include Wi-Fi for transferring photos over to a smartphone.